-Average prices have been calculated by dividing total revenues by volumes - per kl (for water) and per connection (for wastewater).
+Average prices have been calculated by dividing total revenues by volumes - per kl (for water) and per connection (for wastewater)2.
 Average prices provide, at best, a broad overview of changes in prices.
 They encompass services which are both capped and non-capped as well as retail and distribution and bulk prices (which are outside the entities' control).

-Average prices provide a measure of revenue by a common base unit and, therefore the increase in average price cannot be used to determine compliance with the CPI cap (for which actual charges must be used).
+Average prices provide a measure of revenue by a common base unit.
+Therefore, the increase in average price cannot be used to determine compliance with the CPI cap (for which actual charges must be used).

-The retail-distribution component of average water prices in 2012-13 was lower than in 2011-12, as water sales (kl) were forecast to increase more than distribution and retail water revenues.
+The retail-distribution component of average water prices in 2012-13 was lower than in 2011-12.
 The impact of the bulk water rebate is separately identified in Chart 1.2.
 Average wastewater prices increased slightly.
 Charts 1.2 and 1.3 refer.

 The average price charged by the entities is below that implied by the Authority's analysis of costs and demand for 2012-13 even before taking account of the Government rebate.
-For clarity, the Authority's 2012-13 price in the below charts reflects the Authority's estimate of the prudent and efficient costs of service delivery divided by the Authority's estimate of kl sold (for water) or connections (for wastewater).
+For clarity, the Authority's 2012-13 price in the below charts reflects the Authority's estimate of the prudent and efficient costs of service delivery divided by the Authority's estimate of kL sold (for water) or connections (for wastewater).
 See subsequent sections and Part B.